Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Unity/README.md

 *Note: When compiling for iOS please add the following frameworks: libsqlite3.tbd, webkit.framework*

 #### Using the SDK

+See full usage example on our [Sample app](/SampleApp/Assets/Scenes/MainCode.cs)
 1. Select your relevant script file.
 2. Add ```using KidozSDK;``` in the using section of your code.